 Drop Stitch Technology

 Drop stitch technology is the backbone of inflatable stand-up paddle boards (SUPs) and allows them to maintain their shape and rigidity when inflated.
-It consists of thousands of polyester threads connecting the top and bottom layers of the board.
+It has many polyester strings connecting the top and bottom of the board.
 These threads keep the board evenly inflated and make it structurally sound, able to withstand the pressures exerted by the user.

 PVC Material

 PVC (polyvinyl chloride) is the primary material used in the construction of inflatable SUPs.
-It is a durable, lightweight, and water-resistant plastic that provides excellent stability and strength.
+It is tough, light, strong, sturdy, and water-proof stuff.
 PVC is used for both the internal drop stitch core and the outer layers of the board.

 Layers and Lamination